Kevin McCall

 Kevin Lamar McCall Jr. (born July 25, 1985) is an American singer, songwriter, rapper, and record producer.
 He is best known for his work with R&B singer Chris Brown, to whom he signed in a joint venture with RCA Records in 2012.

 McCall extensively contributed to Brown's discography in the early 2010s through songwriting and production.
 He guest performed alongside Tyga on Brown's 2010 single "Deuces," as well as his 2011 single "Strip," which peaked at numbers 14 and 37 on the Billboard Hot 100, respectively.
 McCall's 2012 debut single, "Naked" (featuring Big Sean) seldom entered the Hot R&B/Hip-Hop Songs chart, and he later parted ways with RCA and Brown two years later in favor of an independent career.
-In the following years, McCall has faced financial difficulties and a public feud with Brown over his contributions to Brown’s songs.
+In the following years, McCall has faced financial difficulties and waged a public feud with Brown over his contributions to Brown's songs.

 Early life

 Kevin Lamar McCall Jr. was born in Los Angeles, California, on July 25, 1985.
 He has three sisters.
 He went to high school in Carson, California.
 Though he played football through most of his childhood and in college at Washington State University, he always had interest in music.
 Also while at Washington State, he became a member of Omega Psi Phi.
 McCall started singing in the church choir, and later taught himself to play piano.